 EXAMPLE 4 — ODENTON

 Gutter overflow caused basement moisture.
-Insurance said clogged gutters = maintenance.
+Insurance said clogged gutters = maintenance, meaning the damage wasn’t covered.
 TLC installed:

 - 6-inch gutters